New Boeing quality issue means fewer 737 MAXs for airlines this summer

 “This delivery delay removes approximately 9,000 seats from our customers’ summer schedules and we apologize to all of them for the impact on those fleets,” Calhoun said, speaking at Boeing’s annual general meeting, which was presented virtually.

-Pressed by investors to say what management is doing to stem the “continued negative reports on the quality of Boeing products,” Calhoun said he anticipates supply chain problems will continue to slow production over the next two years, yet stuck to Boeing’s projection that it can ramp up production to a full recovery beyond that timeframe.
+Pressed by investors to say what management is doing to stem the “continued negative reports on the quality of Boeing products,” Calhoun said he anticipates supply chain problems will continue to slow production over the next two years, but he stuck to Boeing’s projection that it can ramp up production to a full recovery beyond that timeframe.

 “We are not changing the supplier master schedule, including any anticipated rate increases,” he said.